 Apparently, Cookie was right, she was a foxkin.
 She seemed scared at first, thinking we would kill her for her fur (it was quite unusual for a fox's; white with black and orange-ish spots).
 But we reassured her, we're vegan, and wouldn't want her to get hurt.
 Cookie also let her play with her pixie plushie for a bit, and noted she looked floofy.
 Now, the question was what to do, we offered she could come with us (poachers might go after a lone fox, but not one guarded by three armed adventurers (and a kid who was carrying a lyre)), and as long as she was unable to access her room key (she'd be able to transform back again tomorrow, she said), she could stay in our room at the inn.

-Walking through the town, with the fox among us, didn't trigger any confrontations, although some seemed to whisper and shake there head regarding "adventurers and their weird pets".
+Walking through the town, with the fox among us, didn't trigger any confrontations, although some seemed to whisper and shake their head regarding "adventurers and their weird pets".
 The innkeeper did ask us if the fox was intended, but otherwise didn't seem to mind much.

 In our room, Alice first went under the bed, but Cookie asked her if she wanted to come up to cuddle a bit ‒ which she did.
 I remembered how much Alice enjoyed berries, so I conjured a bunch and let her have a couple of them (they were enchanted to keep you going for an entire day, so I figured she shouldn't eat all at once).
 Overall, that went pretty well, everyone seemed relaxed.
 Tanith and Dea brought the materials we had collected to the shop.
 The materials Alice collected weren't accessible to us for now, but they promised the shopkeeper they'd bring them there as soon as they could in the morning.